YottaDB/YDBDoc/ProgGuide/commands.rst

    Q[UIT][:tvexpr] [expr | \*lname | \*lvn]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * When a QUIT terminates an extrinsic function, it must have an argument that supplies the value returned by the function; in all other cases, QUIT must not have an argument and must be followed by at least two (2) spaces to separate it from the next command on the line.
 * An indirection operator and an expression atom evaluating to a QUIT argument form a legal argument for a QUIT.
 * An unsubscripted lvn (lname) specifies the root of an array, while a subscripted lvn must specify an alias container.
 * When QUIT * terminates an extrinsic function or an extrinsic special variable, it always returns an alias container.
 If lvn is an lname that is not an alias, QUIT * creates an alias container.
-For more information and examples of alias variables, refer to “Alias Variables Extensions”.
 * The QUIT performs two similar, but different, functions depending on its context.
-Because FORs do not add levels to the YottaDB/GT.M invocation stack, QUITs inside FOR loops simply terminate the loop.
-QUITs that terminate DOs, XECUTEs and extrinsics remove a YottaDB/GT.M invocation stack level and therefore may adjust the local variable environment resulting from previous NEWs or parameter passing.
+Because FORs do not add levels to the YottaDB invocation stack, QUITs inside FOR loops simply terminate the loop.
+QUITs that terminate DOs, XECUTEs and extrinsics remove a YottaDB invocation stack level and therefore may adjust the local variable environment resulting from previous NEWs or parameter passing.
 A QUIT from an extrinsic or a frame created by an argumentless DO restores $TEST to its stacked value.
 * An indirection operator and an expression atom evaluating QUIT arguments forms a legal argument for a QUIT other than from a FOR.
 * Attempting to QUIT (implicitly or explicitly) from code invoked by a DO, XECUTE or extrinsic after that code issued a TSTART not yet matched by a TCOMMIT, produces an error.